usysrc/LICK/README.md

-# livecooding library for LÖVE
+# livecoding library for LÖVE

 This is a small live coding library for [LÖVE](https://love2d.org).